Softvelum/whep-load-tester/README.md

 ## Parameters

-* whep-addr is the URL of WHEP playback stream to test.
+* '-whep-addr' is the URL of WHEP playback stream to test.
-* whep-sessions is the integer for the number of simultaneous sessions to run for the stream, by default it's 1.
+* '-whep-sessions' is the number of simultaneous sessions to run for the stream, by default it's 1.
 * '--help' parameter provides tool description.

 ## Example